jyang1958/jekyll-playground/public/jyang1958/Lesson-4/test_yaml.md

-YAML: YAML Ain't Markup Language
+## YAML: YAML Ain't Markup Language

-What It Is: YAML is a human friendly data serialization standard for all programming languages.
+What It Is: YAML is a human friendly data serialization

+YAML is a standard for all programming languages.

 YAML Resources:
 * YAML 1.2 (3rd Edition): http://yaml.org/spec/1.2/spec.html